Bahamut1797/Agenda/readme.md

 ### Configure a cronjob or task scheduler

-Configure a cronjob in linux or a task scheduler to execute the nex command every minute:
+Configure a cronjob in linux or a task scheduler to execute the next command every minute:

     /path/to/php artisan schedule:run